-NOTE: Some models may already be equipped or supplied with a combination temperature and pressure relief valve.
-Verify that the combination temperature and pressure relief valve comply with local codes.
-If the combination temperature and pressure relief valve does not comply with local codes, replace it with one that does.
-Follow the installation instructions above on this page.
+Note: Some models may already be equipped or supplied with a combination temperature and pressure relief valve.
+Verify that the combination temperature and pressure relief valve is in compliance with local codes.
+If the combination temperature and pressure relief valve does NOT comply with local codes, replace it with one that does.

-Install a discharge line so that water discharged from the combination temperature and pressure relief valve will exit within 6 in (15.2 cm) above, or any distance below the structural floor and cannot contact any live electrical part.
+Install a discharge line so that water discharged from the combination temperature and pressure relief valve will exit within 6 in (15.2 cm) above or any distance below the structural floor and cannot contact any live electrical part.
 The discharge line is to be installed to allow for complete drainage of both the combination temperature and pressure relief valve and the discharge line.
 The discharge opening must not be subjected to blockage or freezing.
 DO NOT thread, plug or cap the discharge line.
 It is recommended that a minimum clearance of 4 in (10.2 cm) be provided on the side of the water heater for servicing and maintenance of the combination temperature and pressure relief valve.